Draconian (band): Sovran and Under a Godless Veil (2015–2020)

 On 30 October 2015, Sovran, the band's sixth studio album, was released via Napalm Records.
 It was mixed and mastered by Jens Bogren, with whom they had previously worked, at Fascination Street Studios.
 Sovran is the first album of Draconian with Heike Langhans, who also co-wrote some of the lyrics.

 On 10 February 2016, the band announced on its Facebook page that bassist Fredrik Johansson was leaving the band to spend more time with his family and due to his inability to tour with the band.
 Daniel Änghede, who provided clean vocals on the song "Rivers Between Us" on Sovran, became his replacement for live concerts.

 On 30 October 2020, Draconian released their seventh studio album, Under a Godless Veil, on which Änghede participated as session bassist.

-Lineup changes and new album (2022–present)
+Lineup changes and In Somnolent Ruin (2022–present)

 On 26 April 2022, Draconian announced that Niklas Nord had joined the band on rhythm guitar, and that longtime rhythm guitarist Daniel Arvidsson would switch to bass.

 On 3 May, Draconian announced that vocalist Heike Langhans would leave the band to focus on her own projects, and that former vocalist Lisa Johansson would rejoin the band.
 They played a special farewell set with both singers at Hellfest 2022.

+In 2024, the band celebrated its 30th anniversary with a 17-date European tour.

 On 2 October 2025, the band announced on Facebook that they had finished drum tracking for the followup to Under a Godless Veil.
 In the same post, they revealed that Daniel Johansson, who had been touring as a drummer with Draconian since 2019, had been officially indicted into the band, replacing longtime drummer Jerry Torstensson.

+On 11 February 2026, the band announced their eighth studio album, In Somnolent Ruin, would be released on 8 May.